BabylonJS/OldDocumentationSite/content/How_To/GUI/ScrollViewer.md

 * [Playground Example - Scroll Viewer](https://www.babylonjs-playground.com/#13CF95)

-The default setting for width and depth of the scroll viewer is 0.25 of the hosting advanced texture.
+The default setting for width and depth of the scroll viewer is 0.25 of the parent control.

 The following table shows the properties of a scroll viewer that are changed from or added to those of a rectangle container.